jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

 When there is another peer is connected to the same stream id via Android, iOS or Web, then P2P communication will be established and you can talk each other.
 You can quick connect to the same stream id via https://your_domain:5443/WebRTCAppEE/peer.html

+## How to develop a WebRTC iOS app